vdonthireddy/react-nodejs-netcore-postgres-docker/README.md

 ### About this Project:
 This project is divided into three parts:
 1. Micro App
-    a) React App (Deployed in NodeJS)
+    - React App (Deployed in NodeJS)
-    b) NodeJS (Can call PostgreSQL directly, or Micro Service APIs)
+    - NodeJS (Can call PostgreSQL directly, or Micro Service APIs)
 2. Micro Service (Written in .Net Core 5.0 and C#)
 3. PostgreSQL (Database)

 What's missing?
-1. PostgreSQL data files should be stored in docker volumes to persist the data even if Postgres instance is removed
+- PostgreSQL data files should be stored in docker volumes to persist the data even if Postgres instance is removed - but usually you connect to a DB server outside of the current pod if you host the apps in K8s
-2. Deploy the docker images in K8s
+- Deploy the docker images in K8s
-3. Unit Testing
+- Unit Testing
-4. Many other :-)
+- Many other :-)